Rhodes Scholarship: Education and child welfare

-After leaving Oxford to write his first novel, former Rhodes Scholar Jonathan Kozol volunteered as a teacher in Roxbury, Boston.
+After leaving Oxford to write his first novel, former Rhodes Scholar Jonathan Kozol worked as a teacher in the Roxbury neighbourhood of Boston, Massachusetts.
 He would go on to write Death at an Early Age: The Destruction of the Hearts and Minds of Negro Children in the Boston Public Schools, after witnessing first-hand the devastating effect educational inequality was having on America.
 Rhodes Scholars Marc Kielburger and Roxanne Joyal conduct similar work with their organization Free the Children.
 Together they build schools and educate children in developing countries across Africa.

 Civil and human rights

-Much of the Rhodes alumi civil and human rights work has been focused in Africa, particularly South Africa.
+Much of the Rhodes alumni civil and human rights work has been focused in Africa, particularly South Africa.
 South African Justice Edwin Cameron initially focused his attention on law and employment law, but later worked in the field of LGBT rights as well as co-founding the Aids Consortium.
 Two-time Pulitzer Prize winning journalist Nick Kristof was pivotal in shedding light on atrocities such as Tiananmen Square and the Darfur genocide.
 Professor Sandra Fredman has also written extensively on anti-discrimination law, human rights law and labour law.
 Rhiana Gunn-Wright was the creator of the Green New Deal.